 The Council has entered into a number of PFI commitments as shown below.
 These schemes all meet the criteria outlined in the accounting policies and the assets and liabilities are therefore on the Council's balance sheet.
-Details of the assets in respect of these schemes can be found in note 18.
+Details of the assets and liabilities in respect of these schemes can be found in note 24.

-19.1 Ealing Schools' PFI
+23.1 Ealing Schools' PFI

-In December 2002 the Council entered into a design, build, finance and operate contract with Ealing Schools' Partnership Ltd for the provision of school buildings and services for Brentside High, Downe Manor Primary, Gifford Primary and Ravenor Primary.
+In December 2002, the Council entered into a design, build, finance and operate contract with Ealing Schools' Partnership Ltd for the provision of school buildings and services for Brentside High, Downe Manor Primary, Gifford Primary and Ravenor Primary.
 The contract is for 27 years.
-The value of the unitary charge in 2016/17 was £4.7m (2015/16£5.6m).
+The value of the unitary charge in 2017/18 was £5.8m (2016/17 £4.7m).

-In July 2005 the Council entered into a design, build, finance and operate contract with Seafort Ealing Ltd for the provision of school buildings and services for Featherstone Primary, Acton High and Greenford High.
+In July 2005, the Council entered into a design, build, finance and operate contract with Seafort Ealing Ltd for the provision of school buildings and services for Featherstone Primary, Acton High and Greenford High.
 The contract is for 25 years.
-The value of the unitary charge in 2016/17 was £8.3m (2015/16£8.2m).
+The value of the unitary charge in 2017/18 was £8.7m (2016/17 £8.3m).